Follow a specialized curriculum complete with course guides, resources and materials.

 Teach a variety of books produced and published by Shane English School Taiwan.

 An overview of the courses offered at Shane English School Taiwan.

 Shane English School Taiwan offers a number of different courses to students looking to study in a full English immersion environment.
-The courses cater to Very Young Learners, elementary, and junior high school students and range from beginner to advanced levels.
-All books and materials are published in-house by Shane English School Taiwan and are geared towards teaching students naturally spoken English.
+The courses cater to different age groups and range from beginner to advanced levels.
+Most books and materials are published in-house by Shane English School Taiwan and are geared towards teaching students naturally spoken English.

 Standard English Language Courses

 Catering to Very Young Learners, Elementary and Junior High School students, a standard group lesson meets twice a week for 90-120 minutes.
 There are also special intensive classes where the children study up to 10 hours per week.
 All lessons are taught by native English teachers, although with classes of 10 or more students, there is often a TA who marks homework, helps out with discipline where necessary, and offers general support to teachers.
 They also keep the students’ Communication Books (a record of progress in class) up-to-date.
 The children’s courses are based around a combination of texts, tailored to the specific needs of young learners in Taiwan.
 The emphasis is on communicating in English, but all four skills (listening, speaking, reading and writing) are covered in each lesson.

 Some branches run ESL (English as a Second Language) courses, which utilises the CLIL (Content and Language Integrated Learning) approach to teach subjects through the medium of English.
 Students attend more frequently (3-4 days per week), and for longer each day (2-3 hours).
 These courses include the standard English language classes, but the students also learn English through studying (basic) maths and science, and additional reading and topic lessons e.g. Christmas, Chinese New Year etc. They may also go on trips to local places of interest.